 What Do You Need to Prove in a Premises Liability Case?

 Simply getting hurt on someone else’s property isn’t enough to win a premises liability case.
 You have to prove the property owner was negligent.
 In California, this means establishing four key elements that connect the owner’s carelessness to your injuries.
+Think of them as the four legs of a table—if one is missing, your entire case can collapse.

-Think of them as the four legs of a table, if one is missing, your entire case can collapse.
 Understanding these elements is the first step toward building a strong claim and holding the responsible party accountable.

-The Owner Knew (or Should Have Known) About the Hazard
+Showing the Owner Knew About the Hazard

 First, you must show the property owner knew, or reasonably should have known, about the dangerous condition.
 If an owner sees a spill and ignores it, that’s called “actual notice.”
 But they can’t just claim ignorance.
 If a hazard, like a broken handrail, has existed long enough that a diligent owner would have found it during routine checks, that’s “constructive notice.”